 A study carried out by the University of Scranton showed that whole grain snack foods such as popcorn have surprisingly high levels of antioxidants, particularly polyphenols.
 Although whole grain popcorn made the top of the list of high antioxidant snacks, other popular whole grain snacks such as whole grain crackers and cereals were also high in antioxidants.
 It appears that the antioxidant power of these foods survives even the heat used to bake or cook them, although heating for prolonged periods of times seems to reduce antioxidant levels.

-Popcorn and Nutrition: As Much Antioxidant Power as Fruits and Vegetables
+Popcorn: As Much Antioxidant Power as Fruits and Vegetables

 Could whole grain popcorn and other healthy grain snacks challenge fruits and vegetables in terms of antioxidant health benefits?
 The researchers were surprised to find that some whole grain snack foods and cereals welded as much antioxidant power as vegetables and fruits.
 Characteristically, whole grain snacks have been recognized primarily for their high fiber and vitamin content, but not thought to be a good source of antioxidants or polyphenols.
 This study seems to dispel that notion – putting whole grain popcorn back on the list of foods to eat for better health.